remy/remysharp.com/public/drafts/codes.md

 ## Additional work

-There's a lot more that we could do, in sure.
+There's a lot more that we could do, I'm sure.
 One specific item I'd like to add this year is "no photo please" lanyards.
 I've seen in a previous year that an individual was trying to hide their face from a picture, so (after it was already online) we removed the picture and cropped the individual out before reposting.
 Had they had some visual indicator, we would have known not to post the picture (and in truth, we removed the individual on the *assumption* that they didn't want their picture taken).

 From my perspective (again: white male), pictures serve as useful social media promotion.
 "Such-and-such was at this event, so they're probably an authority on X".
 However, I recently attended a talk where the speaker specifically *didn't* want their photo taken.
 The talk was inspiring and important, but it was only seeing it first hand, that I could see how this individual needed to protect their own safety by making it clear they didn't want pictures taken (possibly for fear of backlash on the internet, or worse, in their real day to day life).